-The MacBook Air 13in, MacBook Pro 13in and Mac mini are all available to buy from Apple and other retailers as of 17 November.
+The MacBook Air 13in, MacBook Pro 13in and Mac mini are available to buy from Apple and a host of other retailers, having gone on sale on 17 November 2020.

 Where to buy MacBook Pro 13 with M1 chip